Direct Material Price Variance Formula

 Q2: Can a favorable direct material price variance offset an unfavorable direct material usage variance?

 Yes, it's possible.
 A significant favorable price variance could potentially offset a smaller unfavorable usage variance, or vice versa.
-However, investigating both variances individually remains crucial for identifying the root cause of any cost discrepancies.
+That said, investigating both variances individually remains crucial for identifying the root cause of any cost discrepancies.

 Q3: How often should direct material price variance be calculated?